Bourbon whiskey: Legal requirements

-Bottled-in-bond bourbon is a sub-category of straight bourbon and must be aged at least four years.
+Bottled in bond bourbon is a sub-category of straight bourbon that must be produced by a single distiller at a single distillery in a single season, aged at least four years in a bonded warehouse under federal control, and bottled at 100 proof (50% ABV).

 Bourbon that is labeled blended (or as a blend) may contain added coloring, flavoring, and other spirits, such as un-aged neutral grain spirits, but at least 51% of the product must be straight bourbon.

-"High rye bourbon" is not a legally defined term but usually means a bourbon with 20–35% rye.
-High-wheat bourbons are described as more mild and subdued compared to high-rye varieties.
+"High rye bourbon" is not a legally defined term but usually means a bourbon with 20–35% rye in its mash bill.
+High-wheat or "wheated" bourbons are described as more mild and subdued compared to high-rye varieties.

-Bourbon that has been aged for fewer than three years cannot legally be referred to as whiskey (or whisky) in the EU.
+Bourbon that has been aged for less than three years cannot legally be referred to as whiskey (or whisky) in the European Union.

 Geographic origin

-On May 4, 1964, the U.S. Congress recognized bourbon whiskey as a "distinctive product of the United States" by concurrent resolution.
+On May 4, 1964, the U.S. Congress declared bourbon whiskey as a "distinctive product of the United States" by concurrent resolution.
 Bourbon may be produced anywhere in the U.S. where it is legal to distill spirits, but most brands are produced in Kentucky, where bourbon production has a strong historical association.
 The filtering of iron-free water through the high concentrations of limestone that are unique to the area is often touted by bourbon distillers in Kentucky as a signature step in the bourbon-making process.

 On August 2, 2007, the U.S. Senate passed a resolution sponsored by Senator Jim Bunning (R-KY) officially declaring September 2007 to be National Bourbon Heritage Month, commemorating the history of bourbon whiskey.
 Notably, the resolution claimed that Congress had declared bourbon to be "America's Native Spirit" in its 1964 resolution.
 However, the 1964 resolution did not contain such a statement; it declared bourbon to be a distinctive product identifiable with the U.S. (in a similar way that Scotch is considered identifiable with Scotland).
 The resolution was passed again in 2008.